 The list started out quite short – family, close friends, people I knew well from church or work.
 But over time, it started to grow.
-I began to add those He impressed on me that I did not personally know, and even some I did not like.
+I began to add those whom He impressed upon me, whether I knew them personally or not.
+Even some people I did not particularly like.

-Back in the day, I wrote the names on a small piece of paper and kept the list by my workstation so that, during short breaks, I might mention a name or two to God for His special attention and care that day.
-But God continued to place more and more names on my heart for me to add to the list.
-The writing got smaller, and the paper began to fill up.
+Back in the day, I wrote the names down on a small piece of paper and kept the list by my work desk so that, during short breaks, I might mention a name or two to God for His special attention and care that day.
+But God continued to put more and more names on my heart for me to add to the list.
+The writing got progressively smaller, and the paper began to fill up with tiny names.

-Names began to fill all the blank pages in the front and back of my Bible.
-Today, the list is on my personal electronic device, and is too long to pray all at one sitting.
+Then names began to fill up the blank pages in the front and back of my Bible.
+Today, the list is kept on my personal electronic device, and is usually far too long to pray in one sitting.
 As someone has put it, it contains all the people that God has placed upon my heart throughout life, now living or dead, from minister to magistrate, both friend and foe.
 It seems that once you get on the list, you never drop off, as God, who lives outside of time, can answer prayers even in retrospect.

 For some names, I make specific petitions.
 For others, I express gratitude and thanks, and just ask to give them a blessing, and may the Holy Spirit descend upon them.

 God wants us to pray to Him for others.
 It is how He operates in the kingdom of heaven and is how He operated with King Solomon.

 The Lord appeared to king Solomon the night of the temple dedication.
 Solomon had prayed for his future offspring and nation.
-He strongly suspected that there would be times when his descendant kings and their subjects would turn away from the Lord to chase the temptation of other gods and pleasures.
-They would forget the God who delivered them from slavery and brought them into this good land of plenty.
-And Solomon knew that the Lord would then be forced to allow hardship to come to them to bring them to their senses.
-These hardships could be in the form of drought, pests, disease, or warfare, and would be permitted to shake the people out of their stubborn unbelief and turn their hearts back to the one true God.
+He strongly suspected that there would be times when his descendant kings and their subjects would turn away from the Lord to chase the temptations of other idols, false gods, and pleasures.
+He feared they would forget the God who delivered them from slavery in Egypt and brought them into this good land of plenty.
+And Solomon knew that the Lord would then be forced to allow hardship to come to them in order to bring them back to their senses.
+These hardships could be in the form of drought, pests, disease, or warfare, and would be permitted to shake the people out of their stubborn unbelief to turn their hearts back to the one true God.

-In the New Testament, after the Holy Spirit had come upon the Jewish believers at Pentecost, God picked Cornelius to be the first of the Gentiles to receive the same.
-Why did He pick Cornelius?
+In the New Testament, after the Holy Spirit had come upon the Jewish believers at Pentecost, God then picked Cornelius to be the first of the Gentiles to receive the same.
+Now why did He pick Cornelius?

 Cornelius, a Roman centurion, was chosen by God because he was generous to the poor and because he prayed.
-He was a believer in God and became a believer in Jesus Christ as Peter was led by the Spirit to share the gospel with him.
-The Holy Spirit then came down as at Pentecost, confirming that God had indeed given the gospel of salvation to the Gentiles along with the Jews.
-Prayer and generosity are important in God’s eyes.
+He was a believer in God and became a believer in Jesus Christ as well, as Peter was led by the Spirit to share the gospel with him.
+The Holy Spirit then came down as He did at Pentecost, confirming that God had indeed given the gospel of salvation to the Gentiles along with the Jews.
+Prayer and generosity are apparently very important in God’s eyes.